Voting Methods Review

 What is the average per person cost of the current paper ballot system, and how that compares with the estimates of other methods?

-T Moull asked over 3 years ago
+T Moull asked about 4 years ago

 We base our election budget on the number of eligible voters that can cast a ballot in an election.
 In 2018 this was 93,650 eligible voters.